 This verse is often cited by Christians who would advocate for open borders.
 But, that’s not the end of the story.
 First of all, foreigners who lived with the Israelites or within Israelite communities were required to live as their hosts lived, including participating in the Israelite ceremonies, rituals, and celebrations.
 In other words, to remain within the community and be treated as a native, the alien must adopt and live by Israeli values.
 In other words, only the alien who is willing to live by their host’s customs were to be permitted to dwell within the community (Exodus 12:49, Leviticus 24:16, 22).

-The biblical argument for the U.S. to open her borders is compelling only insofar as the immigrants agree to adopt American values.
+The biblical argument for the U.S. to open her borders is compelling only insofar as the immigrants agree to adopt American values and obey her laws – including immigration laws.
 Yes, they can retain the customs of their culture but only so long as those customs are not opposed to American values.